6 February, 2012

 Education, Health and Housing

-These are normally the top three concerns of expatriates.
-Even in the remote chance that education advice is made available you should still do the research in this area yourself because of the potential long term impact – and this should include calling teaching staff at potential schools prior to arrival.
-In some locations you will have little actual choice of school, perhaps only one International school exists.
-In others you will have the choice of an International, British, American or local school and you will need to consider a number of factors – including your child’s personality and attributes, the school’s culture, how well the curriculum fits with the Australian system and where you are likely to be posted next.
-If your child is reasonably academic and intends to do a language you should also seriously consider the pursuing the International Baccalaureate – more and more Australian schools are offering it as an option.
+In some locations you will have little actual choice of school, with perhaps only one International school.
+In others you will have the choice of an International, British, American or local school and you will need to consider a number of factors - including your child’s personality and attributes, the school’s culture, how well the curriculum fits with the Australian system and where you are likely to be posted next.
+If your child is reasonably academic and intends to do a language you should also seriously consider the International Baccalaureate (IB) - more and more Australian schools are offering it as an option.

-Spouse Employment
+Spouse or Partner Employment

 IMPORTANT: The material contained in this website and other associated communications is only intended as general, background information and must not be relied upon.
 No warranty is provided in relation to any material or to the services that may be contracted through exfin.com.
 It is recommended that individuals seek the advice of qualified professionals before taking any action.